usr-thomas/Config-dump/fastfetch/config/other/configfilesjson/README.md

-config file for my current rice. uses font awesome aswell.
+config file for my current rice (and the old one from ubuntu, ignore that one) . uses font awesome aswell.